Working Holidays in New Zealand: basic information to hit the ground running

 Tourist information in New Zealand

 This one’s easy.
 The official visitor information centres found all around the country are called iSites.
 They are indicated in AA atlases and generally really easy to find, even in remote parts of the country.
 These centres are extremely helpful for anything from accommodation or transport bookings to free maps and leaflets on topics such as activities, sights, events, weather and other local information.
-It’s also the go-to place to enquire about freedom camping.
+It’s also the go-to place to inquire about freedom camping.

 Mobile phone sim cards in New Zealand